 How do you start coming up with a visual identity for your business?
 One of the first stages is getting to know exactly who your brand is trying to attract.
 Creating a customer profile for your business may seem like a confusing or unnecessary task, but it can really help dig deep into your dream clients way of thinking, which will

 The following guide will walk you through the process.
-Download the client profile template to help map out your thoughts and discover who exactly your business is attracting.
+Use the free client profile template to help map out your thoughts and discover who exactly your business is attracting.

 Why + How To Single Out Just One Customer

 “My clients are so varied, I can’t just pick one customer, I will alienate all my other customers”

 Of course, you have a variety of customers, and they’re not all going to fit into exactly the same box, as every one of us is made up of different likes and dislikes, but the point of this exercise is to create your perfect customer…

 …the dreamiest customer you can imagine, the customer that would be a die-hard fan, they love everything you do, you speak their voice, your vibe resonates with them, they feel a connection.